-Smoking fills the mouth with chemicals that can cause oral diseases, and it also dries out the mouth which helps bacteria to flourish.
+Tobacco smoking fills the mouth with chemicals that can cause dental disorders, and it also dries out the mouth, allowing bacteria to thrive.

-It is important that you have your teeth professionally cleaned at least every six months in order to maintain a healthy mouth.
-Removing the hardened plaque and tartar from your teeth can enhance your breath as well as detect any disease or infection.
+To keep a healthy mouth, you should have your teeth professionally cleaned at least every six months.
+Removing hardened plaque and tartar from your teeth helps improve your breath and detect any infection or sickness.